fsoubelet/dotfiles/README.md

 This repository contains my configurations for a series of software and utilities that make my mac and the command line feel like home.
 These includes OS defaults and terminal profile as well as shell, git, editors and package manager configurations.
 An installation script is included to automatically implement them on a fresh new macOS machine.

 The `install.sh` script will install some needed software and setup configuration files.
-These dotfiles are meant to have your machine working with the following software:
+Here's some of the core software in my configuration:

 * [iTerm][iterm2] as terminal.
 * The [Z shell][zsh] as shell.
-* [Oh-My-Zsh][oh-my-zsh] as shell configuration manager.
-* [Spaceship][spaceship] as prompt theme.
-If you don't use it, make sure to comment out its line in `oh_my_zsh_settings.sh`.
 * [Atom][atom] in macOS and [Vim][vim] and [Neovim][neovim] in terminal sessions as editors.
 * [Homebrew][homebrew] as package manager.
 * [Tmux][tmux] as terminal multiplexer.